obsidian-tasks-group/obsidian-tasks/README.md

 4. Replace the "Toggle checklist status" hotkey with "Tasks: Toggle Done".
     - I recommend you remove the original toggle hotkey and set the "Tasks" toggle to `Ctrl + Enter` (or `Cmd + Enter` on a mac).

-⚠️ **You have to restart obsidian after installing or updating the tasks plugin!**
+⚠️ **You have to restart obsidian every time you update the tasks plugin!**
 Unfortunately, I haven't found a way to circumvent this, yet.

 ## Usage